 Closely linked with the mermaid myth, these alert, shy and curious creatures can live up to 70 years.
 Dugongs have a very low reproductive rate.
 Females don’t produce their first calves until 12 to 17 years of age.

 Tours are available, offering visitors the unique opportunity to witness dugongs in the wild.

-Boating Caters for limited mobility Disabled access available Nature & Wildlife Pet Friendly Regional Tourist/Tourism Association/Organisation Sailing Wheelchair access World Heritage
+Boating Caters for limited mobility Disabled access available International Nature & Wildlife Pet Friendly Regional Tourist/Tourism Association/Organisation Sailing Wheelchair access World Heritage